The 10 longest lasting prepper foods of all time

 Tinned fish – 5 years

-Most tinned fish has a shelf life of 3 to 4 years, but they are safe to eat well after they have passed their expiration date.
+Most tinned fish have a shelf life of 3 to 4 years, but they are safe to eat well after they have passed their expiration date.
 Fish is a good choice as it provides high amounts of certain nutrients that may be lacking in your regular survival meals like oils and protein.
-Mackerel, salmon and sardines are good choices due to their fat and oil contents, but be careful to buy fish stored in the right things.
+Mackerel, salmon, and sardines are good choices due to their fat and oil contents, but be careful to buy fish stored in the right things.
 Oil is a better option than salt as you can cook with it and don’t need fresh water to soak the salt out, but whatever you do stay away from anything else.
 For an unknown and crazy reason, someone thought it would be a good idea to start selling fish that has been tinned in spring water, which not only ruins the taste but massively reduces its shelf life.

 Tinned food – 2 to 10 years

-The general rule when it comes to tinned food is the higher the salt content and lower the oxygen and moisture levels, then the longer it will last.
+The general rule when it comes to tinned food is the higher the salt content and the lower the oxygen and moisture levels, then the longer it will last.
 Tinned food is normally designed to be eaten straight out of the can and won’t have any of its water removed, which reduces its overall shelf life.
 As long as the can doesn’t rust or somehow gain access to the air, then it should be good to eat for a long time after its expiration date.